By Dr. A.J. Drenth

 One of the most foundational differences between these systems is their underlying assumptions regarding the role of nature and nurture in personality.
 The Enneagram leans more toward the nurture side of things, suggesting that types emerge as a response to early childhood experiences.
 Riso and Hudson have even gone so far as to purport which parent (i.e., mother, father, or both) each type has identified or disidentified with.

-To my knowledge, neither Jung nor Myers-Briggs wrote extensively on nurture or parenting.
-Jung, in particular, seemed to view type as largely inborn, with nurture being responsible for what he called “compensations” (e.g., introverts learning to compensate in extraverted situations).
+To my knowledge, neither Jung nor Myers-Briggs wrote extensively about the effects of nurture or parenting.
+Jung, in particular, seemed to view type as largely inborn, with nurture being responsible for what he called “compensations” (e.g., introverts compensating in extraverted situations).

 Analytic vs. Holistic